angeliki-tzanou/flask_6_api_management/README (description).md

 - Then in that environment create the code for your ```app.py``` file within the project directory
 - After creating the app.py file and integrating GET requests into the code, run the app locally
 -   add pics
--   By changing and adding the argument ```?name=_____``` in this case added mine, it displayed into the flask app locally.
--   By doing so we can also test different endpoints that we included in the app.py file just by adding an argument at the end of the URL and navigating to the other endpoint
--   add pic "hello from another page"

 ## Step 2: Azure API deployment:
 - When having the flask application code ready under the ```app.py``` file, I navigated into the Azure Functions Python HTTP trigger official page and followed its commands as stated below